szinn/k8s-homelab/README.md

 The Kubernetes cluster and IPs are on the 10.11.0.x subnet with VLAN tagging.
 External machines (Synology, etc) are on the main household VLAN subnet.
 IoT devices are on an isolated 191.168.1.x VLAN.
 They cannot reach the other VLANs directly but will answer when spoken to.

-Cilium works with the router using BGP to route external IPs to Kubernetes services(e.g., MySQL).
-Ingress-nginx is used to reverse-proxy services within the cluster.

-DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to DNSdist running on the Titan server that will forward to either bind (for local home traffic) or
+DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to DNS running on the Titan server.
+External DNS is used to feed DNS info to the UDM-SE gateway.
-Blocky for ad blocking for external traffic.

 The external DNS is managed via [Cloudflare](https://www.cloudflare.com/en-ca/).
 External names are managed by [external-dns](https://github.com/kubernetes-sigs/external-dns) on the cluster and, since my home IP can be changed at any time, DDNS is maintained by the